VESTIBULAR DISORDERS have PHYSICAL AND cognitive impacts

 Your Executive Might Not Be Functioning

-Imagine that sitting just inside your forehead is a very important person sitting at a very large desk.
-This person is the executive of your brain, the person in charge of managing, overseeing and coordinating all the functions of your brain.
-Specifically, this person is responsible for organization, problem-solving, decision-making and self-monitoring.
-In addition, this person provides you with a sense of internal certainty, that thoughts get organized and plans get executed, seemingly automatically.
+Imagine that just inside your forehead is a very important person sitting at a very large desk.
+This person is the executive of your brain, the person in charge of managing, overseeing, and coordinating all the functions of your brain.
+Specifically, this person is responsible for organization, problem-solving, decision-making, and self-monitoring.
+In addition, this person provides you with a sense of internal certainty, that thoughts get organized, and plans get executed, seemingly automatically.
 These abilities are referred to as executive functioning.
 Unfortunately, in the presence of a vestibular disorder, your executive functioning may not be functioning very well.
 This person is asleep under the desk!
 Overworked, under-resourced, he/she is just too overwhelmed, and this automaticity that you so readily rely on is gone.
 Plans, even the simplest ones, such as getting yourself dressed in the morning may be completely disorganized…and disorganizing.
 You may find it difficult deciding what to have for breakfast.
-Activities that were automatic, that you never had to even think twice about, now have to be meticulously focused on and thought about.
+Activities that were automatic, that you never had to even think twice about, now must be meticulously focused on and thought about.

 The difficulties described above can, and unfortunately often do, significantly interfere with day-to-day life.
-In response to these cognitive changes you may feel that your abilities have diminished, both at home and at work.
+In response to these cognitive changes, you may feel that your abilities have diminished, both at home and at work.
 However, it is not your abilities that are diminished.
 It is your cognitive stamina that is depleted because it is being used for a function that, prior to having a vestibular disorder, it didn’t need to be used for in the past.
 Reading is laborious, using the computer is painful and frustrating, balancing your checkbook is near impossible.
 Or if it is possible, you are doing things very differently than you did before.
 For example, you may find you operate at a slower pace, needing a lot more time to accomplish tasks than you used to, or with help from others.
 You may have found a more simplistic approach to accomplishing tasks, one that gets the job done but not nearly as satisfactorily.
 You may also have trouble navigating large supermarkets or department stores.

 Coping Strategies

 Thankfully, there are ways to combat and overcome these difficulties and improve functioning.
 The chart below pairs each problem area discussed above with a variety of coping skills you can utilize to minimize and/or compensate for these difficulties.
-Rest, proper nutrition and appropriate exercise are also key components to managing areas of cognitive difficulty.
+Rest, proper nutrition, and appropriate exercise are also key components to managing areas of cognitive difficulty.

 Treatment

-Participating in treatment offers individualized attention to your specific problem areas while also providing normalization, validation and support.
+Participating in treatment offers individualized attention to your specific problem areas while also providing normalization, validation, and support.
 Sometimes professional help begins with a neuropsychological evaluation.
 This evaluation can provide detailed information about your cognitive functions.
 It identifies your strengths and weaknesses, areas in which you are functioning normally and areas in which you are having problems.
 With the results of this evaluation, treatment recommendations are made, usually for a course of cognitive rehabilitation.
-Cognitive rehabilitation can be done by an occupational therapist, a speech therapist or a psychologist.
+Cognitive rehabilitation can be done by an occupational therapist, a speech therapist, or a psychologist.
 A first step is increasing awareness and self-monitoring of difficulties.
 Once problems are clearly identified and understood, there are two routes available: (1) cognitive retraining (a physical therapy for the brain) to remediate problem areas and (2) learning compensatory strategies.
 In cognitive retraining, skills (such as attention and concentration) are practiced and strengthened through a variety of exercises.
-Learning compensatory strategies involves utilizing strengths to overcome weaknesses, and developing a “bag of tricks” that you can employ to get around problem areas.
+Learning compensatory strategies involves utilizing strengths to overcome weaknesses and developing a “bag of tricks” that you can employ to get around problem areas.

-Author: Dr. Rachel Bilgrei, PsyD
+Author: Dr. Rachel Bilgrei, PsyD, with contributions from Joanna Wolfson, PhD

 Vertigo and Psychological Disturbances by Vestibular Expert Dr. Timothy C. Hains, MD